griffithben/fullstack-blog/source/_posts/Homebrewing-A-Steinbier.md

 Steinbier simply means “stone beer” in German.
 It is an old brewing process, that involves using super heated rocks added to the wort to boil it.
 This process dates back to the early days of brewing, before the introduction of large metal kettles which could be heated by flame to produce a boil.
 There is some fascinating history behind this process and I highly recommend Fred Eckhardt’s 2001 write up in [All About Beer Magazine](http://allaboutbeer.com/article/america’s-own-stone-beer/).

 I can’t recall when it was that I learned about steinbiers but I have been intrigued by the idea ever since and had been hoping to try it out.
-I’d spent the year of 2018 trying out many different new beer styles and weird ingredients so I figured there was no better way to end 2018: My Year of Weird, than with a stein beer brew.
+I’d spent the year of 2018 trying out many different new beer styles and weird ingredients so I figured there was no better way to end 2018: My Year of Weird, than with a stienbier brew.
 Plus, a bonfire while making beer sounds like a great time to me.

 Before I get too much further along, I’d like to give a big shoutout to the folks at [Scratch Brewing](https://www.scratchbeer.com) in Ava, IL.
-They have made several stein beers in the past and gave me some helpful advice when I was in the research phase of this brew.
+They have made several stienbiers in the past and gave me some helpful advice when I was in the research phase of this brew.
 If you haven’t had any of their beers or been to their brewery, I highly suggest you make it a priority!

-### Where Do You Get the Stones!?
+### Where Do You Get The Stones?!

 The major component of a steinbier is the stone that you use.
 Not just any rock will work as you will need something that can withstand being super heated and then cooled to 212F to boil your wort.
 Igneous-types of stone like granite and soapstone are great candidates.
 What you use will depend on what is available to you.